venescu/caseygram/README.md

 python manage.py runserver
 ```

-15. If there were no errors anywhere, you can now go to http://localhost:8000/
-in your browser to view a caseygram
+15. Now go to http://localhost:8000/ in your browser to view caseygram